Contents

 Topics

-Loading the model with a use case
+Creating a model for a use case

 Checking model availability